nomike/nomikes_python_challenges/chapters/3/3.0/index.md

 This is not readable at all.
 The more complicated your program gets the more important it is to format your code well and do the indentation correctly.

 Python chose a different path.
-What people do in other languages out of common sense, is an important symtactical element in python.
+What people do in other languages out of common sense, is an important syntactical element in python.
 The interpreter simply knows when a block ends by checking the indentation.

 So the same `if` in python looks like this: